 At Mt.
 Bethel Christian Academy, there are countless ways students can explore visual arts.
 Fine art instruction begins in kindergarten and builds a foundation for continued study throughout middle school.
 Students gain a thorough understanding of the elements of art and principals of design.
 From an understanding of art history and technique to the creation of diverse art forms, students explore and are exposed to a multitude of visual arts mediums.

-Our study of the Latin language begins in third grade and continues through the eighth grade.
+Our study of the Latin language begins in third grade.
 In the Lower School classes, students discover the influence of Latin on the English language and the influence of the Roman Empire on Christianity.
 Since 90% of all English words over two syllables are derived from Latin, students learn the building blocks of English, its Latin roots, prefixes and suffixes.